jtriley/StarCluster/docs/sphinx/quickstart.rst

     $ starcluster createkey mykey -o ~/.ssh/mykey.rsa

-This will create a keypair called 'mykey' on Amazon EC2 and save the private key to ~/.ssh/mykey.rsa.
+This will create a keypair called *mykey* on Amazon EC2 and save the private key to ~/.ssh/mykey.rsa.
 Once you have a key the next step is to fill-in your keypair info in the StarCluster config file: